Steel, Aluminium and Timber Pergola Designs – Pros and Cons

 COLORBOND® steel is one of the most, if not the most, commonly utilised material for building pergolas.

 Steel pergolas are clean and sophisticated in design, making it perfect for blending in with modern architecture and homes.
-They are highly flexible and can be finished with either a high-quality powder coat to protect the metallic finish or painted to match the colour of your home.
+Steel pergola designs are highly flexible and can be finished with either a high-quality powder coat to protect the metallic finish or painted to match the colour of your home.
 If you have an unusual sized outdoor space, steel pergolas can even be customised to suit your individual design specifications.

 Steel pergolas have a very similar look and feel to aluminium but are designed for holding up much more robust structures.
-It is a very strong material, beating timber and aluminium in strength and durability.
+It is a very strong material, beating timber and aluminium patios in strength and durability.
 This allows it to be used on heavier, freestanding constructions where aluminium and timber are not suitable.

-If not treated prior to installation, steel posts can be suspectable to rust and corrosion.
+If not treated prior to installation, steel pergola posts can be suspectable to rust and corrosion.
 However, with the proper treatment of a 100% zinc coating (also known as galvanised steel) or in a zinc-aluminium combination paint upon installation, COLORBOND® steel becomes one of the most durable materials for a pergola.
-With the correct treatment, steel pergolas can be the best material for those who don’t have the time or ability to regularly tend to a pergola.
+With the correct treatment, steel pergolas can be the best material for those who don’t have the time or ability to regularly tend to a metal pergola.
 All you’ll need to do in order to keep it in tip-top shape is to give it a clean over with a cloth every now and then.

 Pros